-At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
-In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.
+At Old St. Andrew's, we encourage you to continue to pray by singing both before and after Communion.
+In this way all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of lesus Christ.

+The Post Communion Prayer, kneeling

-THE POST COMMUNION PRAYER (BCP 2019 page 137) Celebrant: Let us pray.
+Celebrant: Let us pray.

 Celebrant and People:

+Heavenly Father,

-Heavenly Father, thank you for feeding us with the spiritual food of the most precious Body and Blood of your Son our Savior Jesus Christ; and for assuring us in these holy mysteries, that we are living members of the body of your Son, and heirs of your eternal Kingdom.
+We thank you for feeding us with the spiritual food of the most precious Body and Blood of your Son our Savior Jesus Christ; and for assuring us in these holy mysteries that we are living members of the body of your Son, and heirs of your eternal Kingdom.
 And now, Father, send us out to do the work you have given us to do, to love and serve you as faithful witnesses of Christ our Lord.
 To him, to you, and to the Holy Spirit, be honor and glory, now and for ever.
 Amen.